rossgk2/techblogs/C# notes.md

 ## Tuples vs. lists

-I find that Python version of things highlights the core ideas best.
-In Python, lists and tuples can both contain objects of multiple types.
-The core difference is that lists are mutable, while tuples are immutable.
+I find that the language-agnostic distinction between tuples and lists is best reflected by the Python take on these concepts.
+In Python, while lists and tuples can both contain objects of multiple types, the core difference is that *lists are mutable*, while *tuples are immutable*.

 This is relevant for understanding the purpose of `Tuple` and `ValueTuple`.
 A `Tuple` is a reference type version of the tuple type.
 A `ValueTuple` is a value type version of the tuple type.